systematic-magic/aop/editorials.rst

 	- Check USA states.
 Both full names and abbriviations (two capital letters) are allowed.

-	- Check that there are no Zip codes in affiliation text.
+	- Check zip codes.
+Zip codes are optional element of affiliation texts.
+In rare cases when there are several affiliations, if one of affiliation texts does not have zip code, then remove zip code from all texts.

 	- Check that only commas are used to separate parts of affiliation text.
 In rare cases there can be several affiliations for the author.
 In this case those affiliations should be separated by semicolon (;).